lifepillar/nanoc4-template/README.md

 for a bunch of pages having the same structure, it is better to define a custom layout.

-You may put JavaScript scripts in `content/assets/scripts`.
-If you want to aggregate scripts, include them in `content/assets/scripts/all.js.erb` using `File.read`.
-You may put (S)CSS files in `content/assets/stylesheets`.
-To aggregate (S)CSS files, import them in `content/assets/stylesheets/main.scss`.

-[Compass](http://compass-style.org) configuration is in `compass_config.rb`.
-If
-you don't use Compass, feel free to delete `compass_config.rb` and `lib/compass.rb`.

-To build a production version of your site, delete the `tmp` folder and set the `NANOC_ENV` environment variable:

-    NANOC_ENV=production bundle exec nanoc

-### Using Foundation

-By default, this template uses [Zurb Foundation](http://foundation.zurb.com).
-You may override Foundation's default settings by editing `assets/stylesheets/foundation/_foundation_overrides.scss`.
-You may choose which Foundation components to use in `_app.scss`.
-You may put your own styles in `_custom.scss`.

-### Using Bootstrap

-If you want to use [Bootstrap](http://getbootstrap.com) instead, edit `main.scss`, comment out the line

-    @import "foundation/app";

-and uncomment

-    @import "bootstrap/styles";

-Then, edit `content/assets/scripts/all.js.erb` and replace

-    <%= File.read('content/assets/components/foundation/js/foundation.js') %>
-    $(document).foundation();

-with

-    <%= File.read('content/assets/components/bootstrap-sass/assets/javascripts/bootstrap.js') %>

-You may override Bootstrap variables and choose which Bootstrap components to use by modifying the corresponding files in `content/assets/stylesheets/bootstrap`.
-You may define your own styles in `content/assets/stylesheets/bootstrap/_custom.scss`.

-### Placeholder content

 The file `lib/helpers/lorem.rb` contains a few functions to put placeholder text and images for quick prototyping.
 For example: